dothuan96/appdev17/README.md

 - Raspberry Pi3 mainboard is able to connet with USB sound card by USB gates.
 USB sound card has 2 interface for micro and headphone, so that tou allowed to working with audio from your computer or the sound from real time.
 - In order to use USB sound card you should:
-.Checking the USB sound card is connected or not by using "lsusb" command.
++ Checking the USB sound card is connected or not by using "lsusb" command.
-.Run the command "sudo nano /etc/asound.conf" and put the following content to the file:
++ Run the command "sudo nano /etc/asound.conf" and put the following content to the file: pcm.!default {
-        pcm.!default {
           type plug
           slave {